Beloved (novel): Plot summary

 Paul D confronts Sethe, who tells him that after escaping and joining her children at 124, four horsemen came to return her children and her to a life of slavery.
 Sethe, terrified of returning to Sweet Home and its vicious manager Schoolteacher, ran to the woodshed with her children to kill them, but only managed to kill her eldest daughter.
 Sethe says that she was "trying to put my babies where they would be safe".
-Paul D leaves, telling her her love is "too thick"; she retorts that "thin love is no love", adamant that she did the right thing.
+Paul D leaves, telling her her love is "too thick" and chastising that "you've got two feet, not four."
+Sethe retorts that "thin love is no love", adamant that she did the right thing.

 Sethe comes to believe that Beloved is the daughter she had killed, as "BELOVED" was all she could afford to have engraved on her tombstone.
 She is overjoyed, holding onto a hope that Halle and her sons will come back and they will all be a family together.
 Out of guilt, she begins to spend all of her time and money on Beloved to please her and try to explain her actions, and loses her job.
 Beloved becomes angry and demanding, throwing tantrums when she does not get her way.
 Beloved's presence consumes Sethe's life.
 She hardly eats, while Beloved grows bigger and bigger, eventually taking the form of a pregnant woman.
 Denver reveals her fear of Sethe, having known that she killed Beloved, but not having understood why, and that her brothers shared this fear and ran away due to it.
 Sethe and Beloved's voices merge until indistinguishable, and Denver observes that Sethe becomes more like a child, while Beloved seems more like the mother.

 Denver reaches out to the Black community for help, from whom they had been isolated because of envy of Baby Suggs' privilege and horror at Sethe killing her two-year-old daughter.
 Local women come to the house to exorcise Beloved.
 At the same time, their White landlord, Mr. Bodwin, arrives to offer a job to Denver, who had asked him for work.
 Not knowing this, Sethe attacks him with an ice pick, thinking he was Schoolteacher coming back for her daughter.
 The village women and Denver hold her back and Beloved disappears.